kospiotr/kospiotr.github.io/wiki/kubernetes.md

 * `kubectl exec <pod-name> --stdin --tty -c <container-name> /bin/sh` - "enter" container (ssh replacement)

 # Services
+Currently there are three types:

+ClusterIP
+ (internal) -- the default type means that this Service is only visible inside of the cluster,

+NodePort
+ gives each node in the cluster an externally accessible IP and

+LoadBalancer
+ adds a load balancer from the cloud provider which forwards traffic from the service to Nodes within it.
 * `kubectl get services` - list all services
 * `kubectl expose deployment hello-node --type="LoadBalancer"` - create service of type LoadBalancer